Search This Blog

 Another cause of complaint was the fact the fairground rides and accompanying organ music continued late into the night.
 It was suggested in 1898 that the fair men could be asked to cut off their music at 11pm rather than the early hours of the morning!
 It had been determined that the council probably did not have the power to make a bye law to restrict the noise however.
 In 1896 the residents of Market Square complained they had been kept awake all night by the roaring of wild animals at a nearby menagerie!
 A description of the fair from 1879 does make it sound hard on the ears.
 Most of the stall holders and showman were using "voice trumpets" to make their cries carry further and one man was also using a gong, drum, pipes and a horn.
 And then there were the barrel organs.

 Other troubles, like perhaps striking a bad bargain are harder to trace.
 There were also a few minor accidents, mainly relating to rides and attractions.
 A little boy belonging to one of the fair people, aged 4 or so, run down by a waggon in 1892 is one unnamed example.
 He was last heard of doing as "well as may be expected."
 And then there was the freak accident that resulted in the death of a young servant, Elizabeth Townsend in 1886.
 Elizabeth was walking close to a "strength testing machine" when the man using it lifted the mallet to strike the target and accidentally struck her a blow on the temple instead.
-She was knocked senseless and carried to the High Street home of her employer Miss Ralfs.
-Sadly nothing could be done for poor Elizabeth and she died soon afterwards.
+She was knocked senseless.
+Reports then vary as to what happened next.
+She was either carried still unconscious to the High Street home of her employer Miss Ralfs or she recovered sufficiently on the spot to walk away up the street until she met Dr Culhane who sent her home immediately.
+Sadly her wound was more serious than first suspected and nothing could be done for poor Elizabeth and she died soon afterwards.
 Although it was accepted that the man welding the mallet was not guilty of negligence, he had ran off after the accident and I do not believe he was identified.
+At the inquest it was suggested he was a person temporarily put in charge of the strength tester by its owner who did not know his employees name.
+The owner had visited Elizabeth before her death to express his sorrow at the incident.

 Lastly there was the problem of litter left behind.
 Confetti sellers had become a feature of the fair in the last decade of its existence and they also attended the regatta.
 This obviously left some mess to clear up.
 As for the refuse left by the fair people themselves, the Rev Whittingstall* was one of the few to point out that they had no means of rubbish disposal available to them and no effort had been made to provide a solution.